Mast Cell Tumors in Dogs

 Our goal for all cancer patients is that their quality of life be excellent; we never want the treatment to be worse than the disease.
 This goal is often achieved by working as a close team with your veterinarian and often a board-certified cancer specialist

-On other pages, I have information about other types of cancer in pets:
+On other pages about cancer in pets:

 Introduction to cancer in pets and "What To Expect When You Go To The Vet"